shader-slang/shader-slang.github.io/landing/siggraph-25/index.md

 description: Slang at SIGGRAPH 2025
 ---

 Welcome to the Slang landing page for SIGGRAPH 2025.
 Here you'll find information about our events and accompanying materials for our interactive lab, neural shading course, and Birds of a Feather session, and you can download our latest [release, 2025.14.3](https://github.com/shader-slang/slang/releases/tag/v2025.14.3).
-Please see our accompanying [blog post](https://shader-slang.org/blog/2025/08/08/slang-at-siggraph-2025/) for more information.
+Please see our accompanying [blog post](https://shader-slang.org/blog/2025/08/08/slang-at-siggraph-2025/) for more information, or join us on [Discord](https://khr.io/slangdiscord) for questions or discussion.

 Links to the materials for each session will be posted as they become available.